 Spatter Guard SRT is also made from a 94VO polyurethane resin which has been formulated to resist against weld spatter without the need of an outer jacket.
 Weld spatter resistant tubing cover is approximately .030” thick and does not adhere to the inner tube allowing the jacket to be easily skived back for fittings.
 Spatter Guard SRT does not require skiving since it doesn’t have a cover.

 Do you stock all packaging sizes?

-We do not.
-After extrusion, the tubing is on put on the largest reel size available.
+We do not 'stock' small quantities, however after extrusion, the tubing is put on the largest reel size available.
 When smaller orders come in, we cut the tubing from the larger packaging and fill the smaller quantity sizes.

 I want to print a simple mark of some kind, for example a 1/16 inch diameter dot every 5/8 inch along the entire length of the tubing.
 Is this possible on your standard printing machines?

 We are able to print a dot on the tubing we produce.
 We can also print text.
 We would need to see an image of what you need printed to make sure our printers have the capability of producing the image on the tubing.
 The cost of printing is dependent upon the type of image and the number of feet of tubing you would be purchasing.

 I need tubing resistant to HF (hydrofloric acid).